Helpful Links & Resources

 Policies and forms that are pertinent to the faculty and staff of the College of Education and Human Development (CEHD) are listed below.
 Questions about the site or the posted information posted should be directed to:

-CEHD Communications templates – templates for flyers, brochures and reports are available for download.
+- CEHD Communications templates – Templates for flyers, brochures and reports are available to download.

 - a Child Protection Registry Form

 - a State of Delaware (SBI) and federal (FBI) criminal background check with fingerprinting

 - a TB questionnaire

 - CEHD Committees – A list of committee members and Minutes from CEHD All-College meetings.